Suhasdigole/Naive-Bayes/README.md

 2. Multinomial Naive Bayes: Used for discrete features such as word counts in text classification.
 3. Bernoulli Naive Bayes: Used for binary/boolean features.

+Practical Examples:
+Eg 1- Predicting the sentiment of social media posts as positive, negative, or neutral for brand sentiment analysis.
+Eg 2- Email Spam Detection.

 In the above code mentioned, we use the naive bayes algorithm to detect the spam emails from the dataset.